 Key statement:“When the managers have built great teams, customers are really happy.
 Those are the metrics that matter”.

 In customer service, establishing a healthy environment in the team is critical.
-The job is stressful enough, and trusting the agents and treating them as equals can prevent them from burning out.
+The job is stressful enough, and trusting the agents and treating them as equals can prevent them from customer service burnout.

 Video length: 5:03